Polymer Clay Assembly: Build Order and Join Planning

 - Resin domes over the cured surface go on last, after any sanding, buffing, or sealing the design wants.
 The resin doming guide walks through working time, dome height, and bubble release.

 The fastest way to make a mixed-media piece fail is to skip a cure step in between.
 Resin on raw clay, glue on un-prepped backs, or wire pressed into half-baked clay all collapse later.
-Sequence the materials by their cure step, not by what is closest to your hand on the workbench.
+Sequence the materials by their cure step, not by what is closest to your hand on the worktable.

 More guides in this path